longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 51: City Dialog - Govenor

-On the right side is the :guilabel:`Citizens` tab as highlighted in Figure 52.
-The :guilabel:`Citizens` tab shows you information about the happiness and the nationality of the citizens in the city.
-Happiness is broken down into segments: Cities (Empire Size), Luxuries (Luxury Goods), Buildings, Nationality, Units, and Wonders.
+On the right side is the :guilabel:`Citizens` tab, as highlighted in Figure 52.
+The :guilabel:`Citizens` tab shows you information about the happiness and nationality of the citizens.
+Happiness is broken down into
+segments: Cities (Empire Size), Luxuries (Luxury Goods), Buildings, Nationality, Units, and Wonders.

 .. figure:: ../../_static/images/gui-elements/city-dialog-citizens.png
   :align: center